 Space Weather Industry Protocol

 A member of the Workgroup noted that the industry has collaborated closely with the Met Office over the past 15 years to enhance understanding of space weather and its impacts.
-This collaboration has recently included the development of the proposed ‘Space Weather Industry Protocol,’ which led to the submission of GC0183.
+This collaboration has recently included the development of the proposed ‘Space Weather Industry Protocol,’ (SWIP) which led to the submission of GC0183.
 Another member enquired about the timeline for the implementation of the SWIP.

 The Proposer stated that the SWIP is nearly complete and will be sent to members of the drafting group for review before a possible industry-wide release by September 2025.
 There will be two versions: one for parties with Critical National Infrastructure (CNI) and another, partially redacted for other industry stakeholders.

 A member questioned whether development timescales, for the SWIP, would impact this modification or if the SWIP is entirely independent.
 Another member clarified that GC0183 is not dependent on the SWIP and that GC0183 does not overlap with it, though both are intended to be aligned in terms of notification wording to maintain consistency.
-GC0183 is primarily to provide information to NESO to understand the intended position of Generators and Interconnectors in the event of a severe space weather event, in particular to understand if there will be any impact on their availability.
+GC0183 is primarily to provide information to NESO to understand the intended position of Generators and Interconnector Owners in the event of a severe space weather event, in particular to understand if there will be any impact on their availability.
 In terms of the proposed ‘Outcome Statements’, if a User experienced anything to do with space weather, then it is ensuring that information where appropriate can be more widely disseminated, such as to the Met Office.
 The questioner agreed this was a useful clarification.

 Met Office Scale Specific to GICs